Easy Hollandaise Sauce

 - Using salted butter simplifies seasoning, but if unsalted butter is used, add a pinch more salt to taste.

 This hollandaise sauce is a testament to the power of mastering simple techniques to elevate humble ingredients into something truly exceptional-perfect for enhancing any dish that deserves a touch of refined richness.
+It showcases the balance between Italian precision and French creativity, offering a smooth and rich texture with just the right hint of lemon brightness.

 How much of a capolavoro is this?